svoisen/bluenumi/README.md

 Bluenumi is a custom-designed 4-digit numitron clock featuring:

-* Retro glowing numitron display featuring Soviet-era IV-9 numitron tubes
+* Retro glowing numitron display featuring Russian IV-9 numitron tubes
 * A DS1307 real time clock with backup battery for accurate timekeeping and alarm memory preservation during loss of power
 * Blue LED underlighting for each digit, with pre-programmed fade patterns
 * Laser cut acrylic case